Keo Meas

 At the time of the March 1958 parliamentary election, the Krom Pracheachon only dared to put up five candidates.
 Keo Meas stood in a Phnom Penh constituency.
 However, due to the harsh political climate, Keo Meas was the only Krom Pracheachon candidate able to run any campaign work at all.
 Official results gave Keo Meas 396 votes.
 Soon after the election, Keo Meas went underground and left the city.
 The secretaryship of the Phnom Penh party unit was passed on to Saloth Sar.

-In 1960, as the KPRP held its second congress, Keo Meas was included into the party Central Committee.
+In 1960, as the KPRP held its second congress, Keo Meas was included in the party Central Committee.
 At the same congress, the name of the party was changed to 'Workers Party of Kampuchea'.
 However, at the party congress in 1963, Keo Meas was excluded from the Central Committee.

 Keo Meas travelled to Hanoi in the second half of 1968, to seek support from the exiled communist leadership for the ongoing struggle of the party in Cambodia.
-He met with veteran leader Son Ngoc Minh and with Vietnamese officials, but was unable to sway them over to support armed revolt against the Sihanouk regime, whom the Vietnamese considered as a lesser evil.
+He met with veteran leader Son Ngoc Minh and with Vietnamese officials, but was unable to sway them over to support armed revolt against the Sihanouk regime, whom the Vietnamese considered a lesser evil.
 It is also believed that Keo Meas accompanied Pol Pot on his visit to Hanoi and Beijing in 1969.
 Keo Meas was in Hanoi at the time of Pol Pot's return to Cambodia, and it had been Keo Meas who had organized Pol Pot journey back.
 Keo Meas stayed in Hanoi for some time.

 Keo Meas became the ambassador of the Royal Governmental of National Unity of Kampuchea to the People's Republic of China.
 By March 1972, he lost this position, and shifted to Hanoi.
 In Hanoi, he worked under direction of Ieng Thirith.

 Keo Meas returned to Cambodia in May 1975 to begin working at the office of the party Central Committee.
 He was however put in house arrest, suspected of being pro-Vietnamese.
 On 20 September 1976, he was arrested and was taken to S-21.
 Even under intense pressure he continued to protest his innocence.
 Just over a month later he was killed.